AY2526S1-CS2103T-F08a-1/tp/docs/DeveloperGuide.md

    1. **Test case: Missing data file on startup**<br>
       Prerequisites: Delete or rename the file `data/Cerebro.json` before launching the application.<br>
       Expected: Application starts successfully with 8 sample companies pre-loaded (Acme Corporation, TechVision Solutions, Global Logistics Pte Ltd, Sunrise Manufacturing, Digital Innovations Hub, Pacific Trading Co, Nexus Robotics, and Orion Analytics).
 A new `data/Cerebro.json` file is created with the sample data.
-A log message appears: "Data file not found.
-Will be starting with a sample AddressBook."

    1. **Test case: Corrupted data file with invalid JSON syntax**<br>
       Prerequisites: Replace the contents of `data/Cerebro.json` with plain text (e.g., "not json format!" or any non-JSON content).<br>
       Expected: Application starts successfully with an empty address book (no companies loaded).
 A warning is logged indicating the data file could not be loaded.
 The corrupted file is not overwritten or deleted.

    1. **Test case: Valid JSON but invalid company data**<br>
       Prerequisites: Edit `data/Cerebro.json` to contain valid JSON structure but with invalid data values.
 For example, set a company's phone field to `"invalidPhone123!@#"` or set a company's name to empty/whitespace-only string.<br>
       Expected: Application starts successfully with an empty address book.
-A log message appears indicating "Illegal values found in data file".
 The file is not modified.

 1. Saving data automatically after commands